Counting Subgraphs in Somewhere Dense Graphs: Counting Subgraphs

-We conclude this section with the following remark. \begin{remark} Let $\mathcal{H}$ and $\mathcal{G}$ be the classes of graphs of degrees bounded by $2$ and $3$, respectively.
+We conclude this section with a remark. \begin{remark} Let $\mathcal{H}$ and $\mathcal{G}$ be the classes of graphs of degrees bounded by $2$ and $3$, respectively.
 Then $\#\subsprob(\mathcal{H}\to\mathcal{G})$ subsumes the $\#\mathrm{P}$-hard problem of counting Hamiltonian cycles in $3$-regular graphs.
-Since both classes are monotone (and thus also hereditary), since $\mind(\mathcal{H})=\infty$, and since classes of bounded degree graphs are nowhere dense (see e.g.\ \cite{GroheKS17}), this shows that the unique FPT entry in Table~\ref{tab:resultsSubsHereditary} cannot be strengthened to polynomial-time tractability, unless $\#\mathrm{P}=\mathrm{P}$. \end{remark}
+Since both classes are monotone (and thus also hereditary), since $\mind(\mathcal{H})=\infty$, and since classes of bounded degree graphs are nowhere dense (see e.g.\ \cite{GroheKS17}), this shows that the FPT entry in Table~\ref{tab:resultsSubsHereditary} cannot be strengthened to P unless $\#\mathrm{P}=\mathrm{P}$. \end{remark}